 Here is a list of frequent funder and donor questions in five categories.
-After you draft a grant request or case statement for you nonprofit organization, use this list as a checklist to find out if you answered what funders and donors want to know.*
+After you draft a grant request or case statement for your nonprofit organization, use this list as a checklist to make sure you have told your donors and funders want they want to know.*

 How do I know you?

 Who else will you involve?

 What public support is there for this cause?

 If you are funded, what will it say about us?